-If you think your pet has eaten anything harmful it is always best to make contact with your vet immediately and let them know what they have eaten and preferably how much of it they ate – as this is also important.
+If you think your dog has eaten any of the toxic foods listed above, it is best to make contact with your vet immediately and let them know what they have eaten and how much of it they ate – as this is also important.
 They will be able to inform you if you need to take them for treatment or let you know of any symptoms to watch out for.

-Pets don’t necessarily need treats; it is us owners that love to give them!
+Dogs don’t necessarily need tasty treats; it is just us owners that love to give them!

-For any advice on pet nutrition don’t hesitate to use our unique Helpline or Live Web Chat service – our dedicated team of nutritional advisors are here to give a helping paw!
+Don't hesitate to use our free Helpline or Live Web Chat service.
+Our dedicated team of nutritional advisors are here to give a helping paw!